Matrix approach to synchronizing automata: Matrix of word with common column of .

 So to the column $q$ of every solution belong at least $(S_q,x)+1$ units.
-The remaining units of the solution $L_x$ belong to another column, one unit in a row.
+The units outside column $q$ of the solution $L_x$ belong to the next columns, one unit in a row.
+Units in rows corresponding zero columns of $M_u$ do not imply on result in (\ref{ux}) (Remark \ref{r1}) and therefore can be placed arbitrarily.
 The remaining cells obtain zero.

-Lastly every solution $L_x$ is a matrix of word.
+Lastly every solution $L_x$ of (\ref{ux}) has one unit with rest of zeros in every row and is a matrix of word.